1984 Boston College Eagles football team

 Doug Flutie gained national attention in 1984 when he quarterbacked the Eagles to victory in a high-scoring, back-and-forth game against the Miami Hurricanes (led by QB Bernie Kosar).
 The game was nationally televised on CBS the day after Thanksgiving and thus had a huge audience.
 Miami staged a dramatic drive to take the lead, 45–41, in the closing minute of the game.
 Boston College then took possession at its own 22-yard line with 28 seconds to go.
 After two passes moved the ball another 30 yards, only 6 seconds remained.
 On the last play of the game, Flutie scrambled away from the defense and threw a Hail Mary pass that was caught in the end zone by senior wide receiver Gerard Phelan, giving BC a 47–45 win.
 Although many people think that play clinched the Heisman Trophy for Flutie, the voting was already complete before that game.

 Boston College finished the season with a 10–2 record and a No. 5 ranking in the final AP Poll.
-The Eagles defeated the SWC champion Houston Cougars 45–28 in the 1985 Cotton Bowl.
+The Eagles defeated the Southwest Conference champion Houston Cougars 45–28 in the 1985 Cotton Bowl.
 The team also captured the Lambert-Meadowlands Trophy (emblematic of the 'Eastern championship' in Division I FBS).

 Flutie left school as the NCAA's all-time passing yardage leader with 10,579 yards and was a consensus All-American as a senior.
 He earned Player of the Year awards from UPI, Kodak, The Sporting News, and the Maxwell Football Club.